pigeonflight/Recipe-Website-Tutorial/flaskRecipeDocs/tutorials/planning-and-mockups.rst

 Layout using a CSS Framework
 ------------------------------

-There are several CSS Frameworks which help to simplify the task of creating an HTML layout.
+A CSS Framework is designed, among other things, to simplify tasks associating with layout of an HTML page.
 For this layout I've decided to use the deco.gs_ framework.
 In addition to these frameworks new applications like Initializr_ help to get you started quickly.

-The deco.gs system uses a combination of two CSS classes ".row" and ".cell" to acheive layout.
+The deco.gs system uses a combination of two base CSS classes ".row" and ".cell" to acheive layout.
 The cells are supplemented by special `position-` and `width-` ``convenience classes``, which determine **where** within a row a cell will be placed as well as **how much space** that cell takes up.

 In the example below we use two different cell widths [#]_, `width-4` and `width-12` to create our layout.